aleph2c/miros/doc/scribbleexample.rst

 If you are deeply familiar with the UML specification for statecharts, you will see that our observed behavior is an infraction.
-The original answer was suppose to describe the behavior.
+The original answer was supposed to describe the behavior.
 The good news is that this event processor algorithm is based on the work of Miros Samek.

 .. image:: _static/scribble.svg